hyorch/maven-docker-demo/README.md

 Maven app created with VCS

 Jenkinsfile.
-Jenkins declarative pipeline to compile and test Maven App on Docker container
+Jenkins declarative pipeline to compile and test Maven App, package it and push to Docker Hub.